esphome/esphome-docs/guides/getting_started_command_line.rst

 See :doc:`installing_esphome`.

 If you're familiar with Docker, you can use that instead!
+Note that on macOS Docker `can not pass USB devices through <https://github.com/moby/hyperkit/issues/149>`__.
+You will not be able to flash ESP devices through USB on Mac, all other features will work.
+Flashing with web dashboard is still possible.

 Our image supports AMD64, ARM and ARM64 (AARCH64), and can be downloaded with:

 .. code-block:: bash